But apart from this, the canvas can be used as additional entropy in the web browser's fingerprinting and used for

 This is the first in the wild PoC of the Canvas Fingerprinting.
 Below you can see if the Canvas is supported in your web browser and check whether this technique can keep track of you.
-In addition a little continuing research will show how realy unique and persistent Canvas Fingerprint in real life, and whether your signature in BrowserLeaks database (nothing is collected right here!).
+In addition, a little continuing research will show how really unique and persistent Canvas Fingerprint in real life, and whether your signature in the BrowserLeaks database (nothing is collected right here!).

 Canvas Support in Your Browser